A38(M) motorway: Route

 The traffic island at Dartmouth Circus preserves a re-erected Boulton and Watt steam engine (52.4925°N 1.8882°W).
 The engine was built in 1817 and used in Netherton at the ironworks of M W Grazebrook.

 Tidal flow

 The Expressway was the first road in the United Kingdom to introduce tidal flow to allow better management of traffic.
 Lane use is controlled by means of electronic overhead signs, with one lane always closed to create a buffer between the two directions of travel – there is no central reservation.
-In the morning, four of the seven lanes are designated for use by traffic heading toward Birmingham city centre, and two lanes for traffic out of the city.
-In the evening rush hour, this pattern is reversed and four lanes are made available to outbound traffic and two lanes towards the city centre.
+During the morning rush, four of the seven lanes are allocated to traffic heading into the city and two to traffic heading out of it.
+In the evening, this pattern is reversed.
 At all other times, the road runs with three lanes in each direction.

 Motorcycles are banned from the red-surfaced central lane, which contains a drainage channel, regardless of how it is being used.
-This follows a fatal accident which occurred when one of the drainage covers dislodged.
+This follows a fatal accident which occurred when one of the drainage covers came loose.